CAR RAN RED LIGHT INTERSECTION CAMERA INJURY LAWYER

-Our top Minnesota car accident lawyers have represented many people injured because the other car ran the red light at an intersection.
+Our top Minnesota auto accident lawyers represent many people injured because the other car ran the red light at an intersection.
 We recently came across an article on the https://mnsafedriving.com website that discusses one tactic to reduce red light running: Add more intersection cameras and make sure people know the cameras are there.

 Intersection Safety Cameras Reduce Crashes and Save Lives

-Red light running led to 676 fatalities and an estimated 113,000 injuries nationally in 2009 (Insurance Institute for Highway Safety).
+Red light running led to 676 fatalities and an estimated 113,000 injuries nationally in 2009.
+(Insurance Institute for Highway Safety.)
 In Minnesota in 2011, 23 people were killed and 7668 were injured at controlled device intersections.
 Intersection crashes account for more than 45 percent of all reported crashes and 21 percent of fatalities.

 Nearly two-thirds of those killed in intersection crashes are not in the red light-running vehicle.
 In most cases, they are the innocent person who thought they were safe proceeding on the green light.
 This may be someone riding a bicycle or crossing the road in the cross walk.
-It has been said that when cameras are used the yellow light duration is shortened to encourage more tickets.
-Minnesota Department of Transportation controls the light durations and will not change nor shortened yellow light times.
+It has been said that when cameras are used, the yellow light duration is shortened to encourage more tickets.
+Minnesota Department of Transportation controls the light durations, and will not change nor shortened yellow light times.
 Minnesota law follows the permissive yellow light guideline.
-A Violation occurs if a driver enters the intersection after onset of a red light and that is when a ticket should be given.
+A violation occurs if a driver enters the intersection after onset of a red light and that is when a ticket should be given.

-People obey the law for two main reasons, either because it is the right thing to do or they believe they will be caught if they don’t.
+People obey the law for two main reasons, either because it is the right thing to do, or they believe they will be caught if they don’t.
 Cameras will make a big difference for the latter.
 Preventing the crash is so much more important than the ticket after the fact.
-Knowing the camera or a police officer is at the intersection will curb most violations and SAVE LIVES.
+Knowing the camera or a police officer is at the intersection will curb many violations and SAVE LIVES.

-Pam Rochlin and David Rochlin are top MN Car Accident Lawyers.
+Pam Rochlin and David Rochlin are among the best MN Car Accident Attorneys.
 If you have been injured in a car crash because the other driver ran a red light, or your family member has been killed, please call us for a free consultation.
-Our lawyers will make sure your rights are protected and that you receive the compensation you are entitled to.
+Our injury lawyers will make sure your rights are protected and that you receive the compensation you are entitled to.